 Ensure better customer service

-Companies in the specialty retail industry are feeling increased pressures to more accurately predict market demand, then effectively improve overall retail supply chain operations to execute upon the numbers.
-Comprehensive views of demand compiled from multiple sources are required for companies to reliably predict future needs and capabilities.
+Retail companies are driven to more accurately predict market demand and improve overall retail supply chain operations to realize ever-more-aggressive merchandise plans.
+Comprehensive views of demand compiled from multiple sources are required for companies to reliably predict future needs.
 Re-planning must be accomplished quickly as new market intelligence is available.
-Many supply chains in this industry are creating product-level, customer and channel forecasts to compete more effectively and improve customer service levels.
+Many supply chain teams now create product-level customer and channel forecasts to compete more effectively and improve customer service levels.

 Support promotional events effectively